axone-protocol/axoned/docs/predicate/predicates.md

 ## sha_hash/2

-SHAHash is a predicate that computes the Hash of the given Data.
+sha_hash/2 is a predicate that computes the Hash of the given Data.

 The signature is as follows: